| Crates.io | syrillian |

 | id | 1476360 |

-Syrillian Engine is a Rust-based, real-time 3D game engine, focusing on flexibility, modularity, and a straightforward, entity-component-driven workflow.
+Syrillian Engine is a Rust-based, real-time, mainly 3D game engine, focusing on flexibility, modularity, and a straightforward, entity-component-driven workflow.

-It's designed to be easily simple and extensible.
-We aim to provide a robust foundation for building modern 3D applications, rendering pipelines, and visually pleasing gameplay.
+It's designed to be frictionless and extensible.
+We aim to provide a robust foundation for building modern 3D applications, cross-platform rendering pipelines, and visually pleasing gameplay.

-We're unique, in the sense that we aim to show how flexible Rust can be as a language.
+Syrillian aims to show how flexible Rust can be as a general programming language.
 With the milestone to provide a simple, iteration-strong game engine, which people have fun making games with.
-The goal is to look beyond the boundaries so that users can simply focus on iteration speed.
-Not fighting a language.
+The goal is to look beyond the boundaries so that users can simply focus on frictionless development that feels like magic, not like fighting a language.

-The goal is that even new developers, and people familiar with other languages, have a comfortable dip into the Rust game-dev atmosphere!
+The goal is that even new developers, and people familiar with other languages, have a comfortable dip into the Rust game-dev atmosphere and the growing Syrillian ecosystem!

 Feel free to add your own expositions here :)

-Me picking up a shader-animated, physics-enabled cube which is emitting a lightsource From this Example
+Picking up a physics-enabled cube with an animated shader, which is emitting a lightsource From this Example

 Clone the repository: